cioos-siooc/octo/.gitlab/issue_templates/Feature.md

-# Indiquer les numéros d'issues liées à cette issue
+# Related issue numbers

-# Décrire brièvement la feature
+# Briefly describe the feature

-# Pourquoi la feature est-elle nécessaire?
+# Why is the feature necessary

-# Est-ce que la feature remplace ou améliore une fonctionnalité déjà existante?
-Si oui, laquelle?
+# Does the feature replace or improve an existing one?
+If so, which one?